Silejonu/kkae/README.md

   ```

 ## Configuration
 If the file `/etc/kkae.conf` exists, its content will become the default kkae settings when ran from the command-line or the application.
+If `~/.config/kkae.conf` exists, it will have the priority over `/etc/kkae.conf`.
 See [the example file](https://github.com/Silejonu/kkae/blob/main/kkae.conf) for options.

+Options explicitely passed in the terminal always have the priority over the config files.

 ## Installation instructions
 ```